open-amt-cloud-toolkit/rpc-go/README.md

+# Remote Provisioning Client (RPC)
 [![OpenSSF Scorecard](https://api.securityscorecards.dev/projects/github.com/open-amt-cloud-toolkit/rpc-go/badge)](https://api.securityscorecards.dev/projects/github.com/open-amt-cloud-toolkit/rpc-go)

-# Remote Provisioning Client (RPC) Beta
-<em>Used for activation, deactivation, maintenance, and status of an AMT device</em>

 > Disclaimer: Production viable releases are tagged and listed under 'Releases'.
 All other check-ins should be considered 'in-development' and should not be used in production

+Used for activation, deactivation, maintenance, and status of an AMT device

 ## Prerequisites